THE GARDEN STREET DEVELOPMENT

 A well attended AGM of the Hebden Royd Partnership (including David Fletcher) unanimously supported a motion proposed by Councillor Stuart Brown to write to Calderdale Council asking them to suspend the sale of the Pitt Street buildings and all council owned property (including land such as the Garden Street car park) until a strategy for Hebden Bridge is produced.

-From Hebweb news 19th February 2005
+From HebWeb news 19th February 2005

 The "gentrification" demo of February 2005 highlighted council property that was under threat of being sold off.
 Demonstraters marched round the town stopping at each place - hold the mouse over the image above to see them at the Garden Street car park.